 Here is our list of what you should do to prepare your patio furniture for cold weather.

-HOW TO PREPARE YOUR Outdoor FURNITURE FOR BAD WEATHER
+HOW TO PREPARE YOUR OUTDOOR FURNITURE FOR BAD WEATHER

 Depending on what is in your outdoor living arrangement, you may want to consider storing some of the furniture or at the very least store the cushions.
-Having space dedicated for your outdoor living furniture or lawn ornaments in the offseason may help in protecting your investment.
+Having space dedicated to your outdoor living furniture or lawn ornaments in the offseason may help in protecting your investment.

 Know what choices you have for storing outdoor furniture.
 Whether it be a garage, shed, or storage unit, knowing how much space you have ahead of time will make things easier for you when it comes time to store it.